Access Postman data programmatically

 Store your API key

-You can also store your API key in your Postman Vault as a vault secret, and you can reuse it in your local instance of Postman.
-Only you can access and use your vault secrets, and they aren't synced to the Postman cloud.
+After you create your API key, store it in your Postman Vault as a vault secret.
+You can then reuse it in your local instance of Postman.
+Only you can access and use values associated with your vault secrets, and they aren't synced to the Postman cloud.

 Make your first request

 For your first request, use the /me endpoint.
 This is a basic GET endpoint that does not change any data.
-It returns information about the user that owns the API key that is being used to authenticate the call.
+It returns information about the user that owns the API key that's being used to authenticate the call.

 Fork the Postman API collection